Three Simple Reasons Why You’re Not Successful Enough

 But, you aren’t flourishing because there is no consistency in your performance!
 The BAD days are simply too BAD.

 Coaches and bosses love the consistent performer because they KNOW WHO they are going to get.
 NO ONE wants someone who is Adam Sandler one day, but Tom Cruise the next.
 That’s not consistency.

 Playing consistent is tough because- it matters “how bad are the bad days?”

 Most people will tell you that they thirst for the consistent performer over the streaky.
-So, why you’re not successful enough is usually because you’re inconsistent.
+So, why you aren’t successful enough is usually because you’re inconsistent.
 If I’m wrong here, please let me know.
 I’m stubborn, yet coachable.

-Here’s three simple reasons why you aren’t successful:
+Here’s three simple reasons why you’re not successful enough:

 1) You are not hustling:

 Chances are this IS NOT the reason, but it must be mentioned because it is the basis of all mental toughness.

 Look at the very best at the highest level and I guarantee that they put forth the most preparation.But, remember, you don’t need to be crazy about your preparation, but you do need to be consistent.

 It is the first step toward building success and consistency because we must know that we have put forth in the effort necessary.